 - Sometimes if you aren’t able to get into the trickier areas of the cuticles and sidewalls with a thicker bit, your gel application will tell on you and not be as smooth as you want.

-NOTE: If you are a DIYer looking for what else you might need for your kit, click here for my easy blog post on all of the gel nail supplies you need for your at home gel kit!
+If you are a DIYer looking for what you might need for your kit, search no more!
+Click here for my easy blog post on all of the gel nail polish supplies you need for your at-home gel kit!